Mini Banner

 This verse is from a message written to God’s people that was preparing them to enter into the most difficult period of their nation’s history.

 God knew His people would wonder if He had abandoned them or given up on them.
-While it’s true that He was using this time to correct the sin that were refusing to give up, God made sure to reassure them: your future is not unknown to me.
+While it’s true that He was using this time to correct the sin that they were refusing to give up, God made sure to reassure them: your future is not unknown to me.
 I am making plans for your good.

 I don’t know the context of your story.
 I don’t know why you are going through this pain right now.
 But I do know this: God has not forgotten you.
 He is still working for your good.